 3 Ways to Put a Spring in Your Sales Pipeline

 Your sales process is more than likely one of the most complicated parts of your workflow.
-There are so many different components that could get clogged up if they aren’t regularly maintenanced.
-So, hopefully these tips feel like you’re spring cleaning your sales pipeline for the most effective conversions.
+There are so many different components that could get clogged up if they aren’t regularly updated.
+These tips will help you spring clean your sales pipeline for the most effective conversions.

 When we discuss the concept of “spring cleaning,” it’s easy to limit yourself to your personal spaces.
 Many people enjoy using the springtime to clear out their homes, wardrobes, and finances.
 As a business owner, you have a few more places that need a good spring cleaning.